niharjoshi/RedisMonitor/README.md

 ### **Project Component 2 Design**

 When we run the Redis monitor, our first Akka actor periodically probes the Redis DB for logs with keys starting with **p-**.
 These keys refer to the keys that have not been processed yet.
+Notice how all the logs are of type **p-***.

 ![Alt text](doc/logs-in-redis.png?raw=true "Logs In Redis")